Minnesota Youth Institute

 HOW TO PARTICIPATE

-To participate in the Minnesota Youth Institute, students research a global issue and write a five-page paper under the supervision of a teacher mentor (using the downloadable guidelines above).
-Each school must register their nominees online and submit each student's research paper online by March 9, 2014.
-Each registered student's school transcript and resume must also be emailed to the state coordinator by March 9.
+To participate in the Minnesota Youth Institute, students research a global issue and write a four-five page paper under the supervision of a teacher mentor (using the downloadable guidelines above).
+Each school must register their nominees online and submit each student's research paper online by March 9, 2015.
 Ninth through Eleventh grade students are eligible to apply.

 Meal and program expenses at the Minnesota Youth Institute are provided by the University of Minnesota for participating student delegates and their teacher mentors, but participants must organize their own transportation to and from the event in St. Paul.

 For more information on how to participate in the Minnesota Youth Institute, contact the State Coordinator Dr. LaJoy Spears at email@example.com or at (612) 624-9646.